 Please see our player page for Tyler Naquin to see projections for today, the next 7 days and rest of season as well as stats and gamelogs designed with the fantasy baseball player in mind.

-Here’s what else I saw Friday night in fantasy baseball:Please, blog, may I have some more?
+Joc Pederson has ice in his veins and NFTs in his crypto wallet.
+Anyway, here’s what else I saw yesterday in fantasy baseball:Please, blog, may I have some more?

 I remember this time when I wanted to take a break away from my job as a fantasy analyst and travel the world.
 I had decided to take a trip with my friend to Jamaica.
 As you can imagine, I had totally lost myself in the vacation and no longer had those feelings of remorse for recommending Tyler O’Neill, Javy Baez, and Joey Votto.
 It was a clean slate as I had gone a good 6 weeks without even a late night text to any of my old “crushes”.
 As I returned to the States, I got back into my old habits of chasing last weeks’ hero or the new rookie call-up.

 It was this behavior that caused me to slip into bad habits and questioning everything that I thought I had learned alongside my Razzball breatherin (and sisterin).
 Then, just like that, there was a collective “snap” and I remembered that I have this handy article every week to keep me in check and keep me prepared.
 It was like I ” got my groove back”!
 Come to think of it, I don’t think I have ever been to Jamaica, and I am pretty sure that Whoopi Goldberg isn’t a friend of mine?

 Oh well, so this was all a terrible dream, and an even worse story!
 Luckily for you, this weeks’ edition of Getting Ahead in Head to Head will help you get your groove back!Please, blog, may I have some more?